 Doug is still an active Member Nominated Trustee of the Intergraph Defined Contribution Pension Scheme and has been for more than 15 years.
 While in theory retired, Doug's involvement with commercial and residential properties keeps him busy.

-Andrew Raphael (Vice-Chairman - Footpaths and Bridleways)
+Andrew Raphael (Vice-Chairman - Footpaths, Bridleways and Playground)

 Andrew moved permanently to the area in 2003, having spent much of his childhood and some of his school days in and around Cirencester.
 He was married in the village church and moved to the village in 2011, with his wife, who's family have lived in the village for many years, and 3 children.
 Andrew works in Cirencester.